 For wedding family photos, I want cohesive and even lighting.
 If I can’t find it, I’ll create it with artificial lighting.
 This is why I always have my lighting kit with me.

 I like being organized.
-I love lists and spreadsheets.
+It’s no secret that I love lists and spreadsheets.

-It’s important to be honest and to talk things through with your photographer.
-For our clients, we have a specific video call about your families and who you love.
-We’ll work through a very detailed checklist several months BEFORE your wedding so that we can keep referring back to it as the date gets closer to make sure we haven’t forgotten anything.
+For our clients, I will have a specific call about your families, friends, and those who are important to you.
+We will work through a very detailed checklist several months BEFORE your wedding, so that we triple check to make sure we haven’t forgotten anything.

 - Who is important to you? – For all of my clients, we’ll communicate specifically about the people who are most important to you.